ferreiravinicius/gollections/README.md

 set := hashset.From(items...)
 ```

-New set with initial capacity (size).
+Create a new set with initial capacity
 ```golang
 set := hashset.WithCapacity[int](100)
 ```

-Iterating over using for loop
+Iterating over the set using builtin loop

 ```golang
 set := hashset.From(1, 2, 3)